-Brief caption § 57-3-106(2)(a)(ii): The first page of the Deed must include a brief caption that states the nature of the conveyance.
+Brief Caption § 57-3-106(2)(a)(ii): The first page of the form must include a brief caption that states the nature of the conveyance.

-Legal description of the property (§ 57-3-105(2)): The Quit Claim Deed must contain a legal description of the property in order to be duly recorded.
+Legal Description of the Property (§ 57-3-105(2)): The deed must contain a legal description of the property in order to be approved for recording.

-Water Rights Addendum (§ 57-3-109): State law requires a water rights addendum to be submitted as an addendum to any Quit Claim Deed filed at the County Recorder’s Office.
-The Grantor is responsible for completing the Addendum.
-The completed document requires their signature, as well as that of the Grantee, who must sign it in acknowledgment of their receipt of a copy of the Addendum.
+Water Rights Addendum (§ 57-3-109): State law requires a water rights addendum to be submitted as an addendum to any deed filed at the County Recorder’s Office.
+The Grantor is responsible for completing the addendum.
+The completed document requires the signatures of the Grantor and Grantee.